Yelich hits 3-run homer as Brewers beat Cubs 4-0

 After Gio González walked four in three hitless innings, Jay Jackson (1-0) got six outs for his first major league win.
 Drew Pomeranz got two big outs in the eighth before Josh Hader finished the four-hitter.

-The Brewers were clinging to a 1-0 lead before Yelich connected with two outs in the ninth, driving a full-count pitch to center field.
-It was his first homer since Aug.
+The Brewers were clinging to a 1-0 lead before Yelich connected with two outs in the ninth, driving a full-count pitch deep to center field .
+It was the first homer for the reigning NL MVP since Aug.
 17 at Washington and No. 42 on the year.

+“It had been a little while,” Yelich said.
+“It had been a little frustrating.
+I got that one pretty good.”

 Yu Darvish was slated to start for Chicago, but the Japanese right-hander was scratched with right forearm tightness.
 Darvish was coming off perhaps his best performance with the team, pitching eight sparkling innings in a 5-2 victory over the New York Mets on Tuesday night.